History of Bags: Hidden Mysteries and Surprising Facts

 What materials were historically used in bag making?

-1. Animal Hides: Leather from animals like cows, goats, and sheep was commonly used for its durability and strength.
+Leather from animals like cows, goats and sheep for its strength and resilience.

-6. Synthetic Materials: In the 20th century, materials like nylon and polyester emerged, offering lightweight, waterproof options for modern bags.
+Synthetic Materials: Nylon and polyester became popular materials in the 20th century, providing lightweight, waterproof options for contemporary bags.

-These materials not only determined the functionality of bags but also influenced their aesthetic appeal throughout history.
+Historically, these materials determined both the functionality of bags and their aesthetic appeal.

 How has the perception of bags changed over the decades?